digital-asset/daml/docs/source/tools/visual.rst

 Example: Visualizing the Quickstart project
 *******************************************

-If you are working through :doc:`quickstart </getting-started/quickstart>` example you can generate a visual like this.
-If you do not have Graphviz installed install it from `here <http://www.graphviz.org/download/>`_.
+Here's an example visualization based on the :doc:`quickstart </getting-started/quickstart>`.
+You'll need to `install Graphviz <http://www.graphviz.org/download/>`_ to try this out.

 1. Generate the dar using ``daml build``
 2. Generate a dot file ``daml damlc visual dist/quickstart.dar --dot quickstart.dot``
 3. Generate the visual graph with Graphviz by running ``dot -Tpng quickstart.dot quickstart.png``

-Running the above should produce an image which looks something like.
+Running the above should produce an image which looks something like this.

 .. image:: images/quickstart.png